PiraMew/Maesa_sptree/README.md

    - perform IQ-tree

 ### 8.2 ASTRAL for species tree

-root gene trees, collapse low support branches and build species tree
+run `speciestree.sh` which check outgroups, root gene trees, collapse low support branches, build species tree and annotate tree.
+I set to collapse branch that has BS<=10 and <30, so will get 2 sets of outputs.
+Choose the one that has higher resolution.

+Then for fullannotation files (genetrees_bs30_astralfull_annot.tre or genetrees_bs10_astralfull_annot.tre), open it in TextEditor and

 Replace: